ryanjgallagher/ryanjgallagher.github.io/word_shift_refs.md

 ## LabMT

-If you use any of the LabMT sentiment lexicons, cite the following papers:
+If you use the English LabMT sentiment lexicon, cite the following papers:

 > Dodds, P. S., Harris, K. D., Kloumann, I. M., Bliss, C. A., & Danforth, C. M. (2011).
 Temporal Patterns of Happiness and Information in a Global Social Network: Hedonometrics and Twitter. *PLoS ONE*, 6(12).

+If you use any of the non-Engish LabMT sentiment lexicons, cite the following paper:

 > Dodds, P. S., Clark, E. M., Desu, S., Frank, M. R., Reagan, A. J., Williams, J. R., Mitchell, L., Harris, K. D., Kloumann, I. M., Bagrow, J. P., & Megerdoomian, K. (2015).
 Human Language Reveals a Universal Positivity Bias. *Proceedings of the National Academy of Sciences*, 112(8), 2389-2394.